MHawksworth/scaladbtest/README.markdown

 **30% Reduction** in the number of characters used to express the same test data!

-There is currently only one way to load data in ScalaDBTest, and we made it a good!
-There's suddenly **no more confusion** between dozens of formats to pick from and how to configure them!
+There is currently only one way to load data in ScalaDBTest, and I did my best to make it a good one! ;) There's suddenly **no more confusion** between dozens of formats to select from or the pondering on how to configure them!

 ### DBT Usage